arkivanov/MVIKotlin/docs/store.md

 ### Simplest example

 > The following examples use the default full-featured API.
-For a simplified experimented DSL, please refer to the corresponding section - [The experimental DSL](#dsl).
+For a simplified DSL, please refer to the corresponding section - [Store DSL API](#dsl).

 Let's start from a very basic example.
 We will create a simple counter `Store` that will increment and decrement its value.